woodrush/lambda-8cc/details.md

 ## Self-Hosting Test
+lambda-8cc is a port of [8cc](https://github.com/rui314/8cc).
+It is also made by compiling 8cc using 8cc itself.
+Therefore, given enough time and memory, lambda-8cc can compile its own C source code as well.
+This makes lambda-8cc a self-hosting C compiler.

+However, on currently existing lambda calculus interpreters, the RAM usage explodes for such large programs.
+It would be very exciting to have a lambda calculus interpreter that runs lambda-8cc in a practical time and memory.

 When running `make lambda-8cc.lam`, the source files `build/8cc.c` and `build/elc.c` are created.
 These are the files that are used to create `build/8cc.lam` and `build/elc.lam` which are linked to create `lambda-8cc.lam`.
 Since the files `build/8cc.c` and `build/elc.c` are compilable by the x86-64 versions of 8cc and elc,